tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:defaultGeodeticDatum</td>
+			<td>bdqval:defaultGeodeticDatum</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:defaultGeodeticDatum default = "EPSG:4326"</td>
+			<td>bdqval:defaultGeodeticDatum default = "EPSG:4326"</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The value of dwc:geodeticDatum applies to dwc:decimalLatitude and dwc:decimalLongitude, thus EPSG:4326 (https://epsg.org/crs_4326/WGS-84.html) is the appropriate EPSG code as it applies to the WGS84 datum used with a geographic coordinate system.
-If the dwc:coordinateUncertaintyInMeters is bdq:Empty, not interpretable, or not valid, this amendment should not provide a dwc:coordinateUncertaintyInMeters.
-If the dwc:coordinateUncertaintyInMeters is bdq:NotEmpty and is valid, this amendment should add to the dwc:coordinateUncertaintyInMeters the uncertainty contributed by the maximum datum shift at the given coordinates.
+If the dwc:coordinateUncertaintyInMeters is bdqval:Empty, not interpretable, or not valid, this amendment should not provide a dwc:coordinateUncertaintyInMeters.
+If the dwc:coordinateUncertaintyInMeters is bdqval:NotEmpty and is valid, this amendment should add to the dwc:coordinateUncertaintyInMeters the uncertainty contributed by the maximum datum shift at the given coordinates.
 Since different systems have differing requirements for what the default datum should be, it is left unspecified, but should match whatever the target datum is in AMENDMENT_COORDINATES_CONVERTED (620749b9-7d9c-4890-97d2-be3d1cde6da8).
 After the amendment is performed, the dwc:geodeticDatum field should be the assumed default datum as parameterized.
 An example implementation to determine the uncertainty added by asserting a default datum (datum shift) where a known datum is not declared can be found in [datumshiftproj.py](https://github.com/VertNet/georefcalculator/blob/master/source/python/datumshiftproj.py) in the source code for the [Georeferencing Calculator](https://georeferencing.org/calculator/) (Wieczorek & Wieczorek 2021).
 Included in the source code is a [5-degree grid](https://github.com/VertNet/georefcalculator/blob/master/datumerrordata.js) of datum shifts from an unknown datum to WGS84.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:geodeticDatum="[null]", dwc:decimalLatitude="-30.00", dwc:decimalLongitude="130.00", dwc:coordinateUncertaintyInMeters="50": Response.status=AMENDED, Response.result=dwc:geodeticDatum="EPSG:4326", dwc:coordinateUncertaintyInMeters="2836", Response.comment="dwc:godeticDatum is bdq:Empty so filled in with default and dwc:coordinateUncertaintyInMeters amended to maximum possible value"],[dwc:geodeticDatum="WGS84", dwc:decimalLatitude="", dwc:decimalLongitude="", dwc:coordinateUncertaintyInMeters="": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:geodeticDatum contains a value"]</td>
+			<td>[dwc:geodeticDatum="[null]", dwc:decimalLatitude="-30.00", dwc:decimalLongitude="130.00", dwc:coordinateUncertaintyInMeters="50": Response.status=AMENDED, Response.result=dwc:geodeticDatum="EPSG:4326", dwc:coordinateUncertaintyInMeters="2836", Response.comment="dwc:godeticDatum is bdqval:Empty so filled in with default and dwc:coordinateUncertaintyInMeters amended to maximum possible value"],[dwc:geodeticDatum="WGS84", dwc:decimalLatitude="", dwc:decimalLongitude="", dwc:coordinateUncertaintyInMeters="": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:geodeticDatum contains a value"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>